Ultraviolet (restaurant)

-Ultraviolet by Paul Pairet is a single-table restaurant in Shanghai, China, opened in May 2012 by French chef Paul Pairet and the VOL Group.
+Ultraviolet by Paul Pairet was a single-table restaurant in Shanghai, China, opened in May 2012 by French chef Paul Pairet and the VOL Group.
 In October 2014, Ultraviolet became one of the restaurant members of Les Grandes Tables du Monde, the first restaurant in this organization from China.
 In September 2017, the second edition of Michelin Guide Shanghai released the results for 2018, and Ultraviolet received 3 Michelin stars.

 In November 2024, it was reported that Ultraviolet would be suspending operations indefinitely, citing disruptions from a surrounding construction site.
 The restaurant's website noted that it would be "closing its doors to the public" on 29 March 2025.
 As of May 2025, reservations are no longer available.

 Overview

 Billed as the first multi-sensory restaurant in the world, Ultraviolet uses sight, sound and smell to enhance the food through a controlled and tailored atmosphere.

 The restaurant has a single table of 10 seats and serves a single 20+ course dinner menu for ten guests each night.
 The dining room of Ultraviolet is ascetic with no décor, artifacts, paintings, or views.

 The room is equipped with multi-sensory technology such as dry scent projectors, stage and UV lighting, 360-degree wall projection, table projectors, beam speakers and a multichannel speaker system.

 Each course of the menu is accompanied by lights, sounds, music, and/or scents to provide context for the dish's taste.

 Ultraviolet originally evolved from Pairet’s desire to reduce the technical constraints of the traditional restaurant, which is organized to provide “a la carte” service.
 This type of organization requires preparation methods that Pairet considers “sub-standard”.
 By monitoring the timing of the courses and offering a fixed menu, Ultraviolet attempts to optimize the control and quality of cooking in ways that the majority of traditional restaurants cannot – a model that has roots in the historical “table d’hôte” concept.
 This control allows Ultraviolet to direct the atmosphere for each dish through multi-sensory technology.

 Ultraviolet incorporates technology traditionally used in unrelated fields to drive and control Pairet's concept of 'psycho taste', which The New York Times writer Howie Kahn described as "a gateway to the mind," “[delving] into the notion that memories, associations, expectations, ideas, misunderstandings, joys and fears all play a role in the experience of a meal.”

 In November 2024, it was reported that Ultraviolet would be suspending operations indefinitely, citing disruptions from a surrounding construction site.
 The announcement came amid a broader decline in luxury spending in China linked to the country’s prolonged property crisis.
 Pairet would remain in Shanghai and focus on launching a new food truck project.
 As of May 2025, the restaurant's website noted that it would be "closing its doors to the public" on 29 March 2025 and that reservations wouldn't be available beyond this date.